mitulgolakiya/laravel-api-generator/README.md

 ### Generated Views

-While generating scaffold, all views are created with basic CRUD functionality. (**currently delete is not working**)
+While generating scaffold, all views are created with basic CRUD functionality.

 Views will be created in ```resources/views/modelName``` folder,